lsst-dm/dmtn-308/index.rst

 - PostgreSQL can be deployed on-premises at the USDF, where it is currently already being used for development and testing of the PPDB.
 - `CloudNativePG <https://cloudnative-pg.io/>`_ has been used at USDF to deploy PostgreSQL on Kubernetes, including existing PostgreSQL instances used for PPDB development.
    - This provides a suite of tools for managing PostgreSQL on Kubernetes, including monitoring, backup and recovery, and scaling.
 - Maintenance and administration of PostgreSQL instances seems to be well-understood and managed at the USDF, with a dedicated team of system administrators who manage the infrastructure.

 Citus
 ~~~~~

-- Citus could be deployed on-premises at the USDF.
+- Citus would be deployed on-premises at the USDF.
 - No standard Kubernetes operators or Helm charts seem to exist for Citus, or at least none are listed on the `Citus website <https://www.citusdata.com/>`_.
 These would need to be developed or found and adapted in order to deploy Citus at the USDF on Kubernetes.
 - Hardware requirements would need to be considered for Citus, as it is a distributed database that requires multiple nodes to operate.
    - Assuming the need to service 20 simultaneous users and therefore concurrent connections, as well as server overhead, a reasonable estimate for the number of vCPUs required per worker would be around 24.
 PostgreSQL forks a new process for every connection, so this would be approximately a minimum amount of compute for satisfying the requirement.
    - This configuration is achievable on commodity hardware, but Kubernetes configuration would be required for ensuring that the Citus controller and worker nodes were distributed across multiple physical machines, did not run on the same physical machine, and had sufficient memory and disk I/O to meet the requirements of the PPDB.
    - While SLAC has a large computing cluster dedicated to USDF, it is generally shared amongst many different services and projects, so it is not clear that the necessary resources would be available to deploy Citus on-premises without additional hardware allocation.

 Qserv
 ~~~~~